Akhil Kumar: 2008 Beijing Olympics and AIBA World Cup

 Kumar qualified for the 2008 Olympic Games, beating among others the silver medallist from the 2004 Summer Olympics, Worapoj Petchkoom, at the Asian boxing qualifying tournament in Bangkok.

 At the Olympic event, he made his way to the second round in the Bantamweight 54 kg category beating Frenchman Ali Hallab on points 12-5.
 In the round of 16, he beat World Champion Sergey Vodopyanov, coming from 2-6 down in the second round of the bout.
 The score was tied 9-9 at the end of the fourth round but the judges decided in Kumar's favor because he landed a greater number of punches.
 He lost 3-10 to Veaceslav Gojan of Moldova in the quarter finals on 18 August 2008.
 He was coached by the Indian boxing coach Gurbaksh Singh Sandhu.

 In the AIBA World Cup 2008 held in Moscow, Kumar beat Marcel Schinder of Germany in the quarterfinals with a margin of 15-6.
 In the semifinals the final score was a tie, 4-4, but this time, the judges awarded the match to his opponent.
 Kumar won a bronze.

 2012 London Olympics

-Akhil Kumar was ruled out of the 2012 London Olympics; due to an injury he failed to reduce weight in time to take part in the Asian Continental Olympic qualification tournament, to be held in Astana (Kazakhstan) in April 2012.
+Akhil Kumar was ruled out of the 2012 London Olympics; due to an injury he failed to reduce weight in time to take part in the Asian Continental Olympic qualification tournament, held in Astana (Kazakhstan) in April 2012.